openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/movement/strided-slice-1.rst

 **Example**

 Basic example with different strides, standard slicing and in reverse.
+Equivalent of performing array[0:4, 1:4, 0:4:2, 1:4:2, 3:0:-1, 3:0:-2] on a 6D array.

 .. code-block:: xml
    :force: